libsbmlsim/libsbmlsim/README.txt

   If you want to use language bindings of libSBMLSim, please download and install SWIG-2.0.4 or above from (*3).
   (Note: If you installed SWIG from MacPorts, please install
-         swig-java, swig-python, swig-ruby which are required
-         to compile language bindings for libSBMLSim.)
+         swig-java, swig-python, swig-ruby, swig-csharp which are required to compile language bindings for libSBMLSim.)

   (*2 CMake: http://cmake.org/)